kervi/kervi/_doc/controllers.rst

 Your controller acts upon input from users, GPIO events or the underlaying os and initiates different actions based on the input.

-Basic controllers manages motors, light, servos and so on but you can also build more advanced controllers for *line following* and *self navigation* into your controllers.
+Basic controllers manages motors, light, servos and so on but you can also build more advanced controllers for *line following* and *self navigation*.
 As your application grows your application will contain multiple controllers.

 Input and output interfaces
 ===========================

-Basicly a controller reads a set of inputs and generates one or more outputs.
+Basically a controller reads a set of inputs and generates one or more outputs.
 Below is an example of a steering controller, that takes speed, and left/right balance between motors as inputs and calculates the speed of the left and right motors.